-- 1. Benefit a specific MSDI theme;

-- 2. Enhance the land information needs of multiple agencies or jurisdictions; and

-- 3. Benefit the citizens of Montana.

-- 4. 3,000-character limit.
+- 1. Benefit one or more specific MSDI Themes, including any theme-specific priorities as identified in the FY2023 Land Information Plan; - 2.
+Enhance the land information needs of multiple business workflows/initiatives, agencies and/or jurisdictions; and - 3.
+Benefit the citizens of Montana. - 4.
+3,000-character limit.